Understanding ROP History

 Progress in Understanding, Diagnosis, & Treatment

 A large-scale analysis known as the CRYO-ROP study was carried out in numerous U.S. hospitals in the 1980s.
 Many facts and statistics we rely upon today have origins in this study, which investigated the effectiveness of cryotherapy as a treatment for ROP.
 This procedure involves applying a probe to the eye wall to freeze portions of the retinal surface and stop abnormal cell growth.
 Cryotherapy was found to be effective for many patients when intervention was timely.
 Today, laser therapy has become the preferred treatment in part because it allows more precise treatment of the retina.

 Today, most high-risk hospitals and neonatology facilities are equipped to screen infants for ROP.
 The development of a standard for assessing the disease according to five stages has helped promote advancements in ROP research.
 Failure to diagnose the disease has become unacceptable under most circumstances.

-We Are Proven Miami ROP Lawyers for Victims
+We Are Proven Florida ROP Lawyers for Victims

 At Freidin Brown, P.A., we strive to be the strongest possible legal resource for families of infants nationwide who do not receive proper ROP treatment.
 Contact our lawyers at 866-716-7292 if you or someone you know has had an infant suffer serious vision loss.